Human Capital Formation

 - Long Process: The method applied for human development is a long term process because skill enhancement requires extra time.
 Therefore, the process becomes very normally slow.

-- Gender Inequality and High Regional: These two factors the human development skill
+- Gender Inequality and High Regional Disparity: These two factors the human development skill

 - Insufficient On-Job training: In the Agriculture sector, on-job training to handle advanced equipment are not provided to the worker.